Connect with a certified trainer for free

 What causes Piriformis Syndrome?

-Piriformis syndrome is most common in these sports:
+Piriformis syndrome is most common in these activities:

 Symptoms

-Piriformis syndrome typically causes pain on one side of the lower back, in the buttocks area.
-Common symptoms also include:
+Piriformis syndrome generally presents with pain on one side of the hip, lower back, or buttocks.
+Common clinical manifestations include:

-• Tingling or numbness in the legs and calves
+• Tingling or numbness extending into the legs or calves

 When to see a doctor